This blog post contains affiliate links. If you purchase a product through my custom link, I will earn a commission at no extra cost to you. WIN!

 Re-assembly: Secure the 10mm bolt at the base of the battery on the negative side, and reinstall the retaining bracket.
 Connect the negative, then the positive cables.
 The torque spec for the battery terminals is 10 N⋅m, but I won’t tell anyone if you snug them up by feel.
 Re-connect the vent hose on the front of the battery and the physical part of the installation is complete.

 Step 1: Plug the Carly adapter into your car’s OBD II port.
-Press the ignition button once to put your car into accessory mode (without starting the engine), then open the Carly app on your phone and press “Connect”
+Press the ignition button once to put your car into accessory mode (without starting the engine), then open the Carly app on your phone and press “Connect.”

 Step 2: Select “Features” in the lower right corner, then under “Maintenance,” select “Battery Reset.”